London Biggin Hill Airport: Description

-For 60 years (to 2016) an Air Scout centre has been located on the grounds of the airport.
+For 60 years an Air Scout centre was located on the grounds of the airport.
 The centre allowed young people aged between 7 and 18 to take part in aviation activities with their scout groups.
-In 2016, Biggin Hill Airport Limited, which has historically claimed to support young people coming into aviation, rescinded its sub-lease to the Scout Aviation Centre in order to make way for new car parking spaces, giving them until 30 September 2016 to vacate their home of some 60 years.
+In 2016, Biggin Hill Airport Limited rescinded its sub-lease to the Scout Aviation Centre in order to make way for new car parking spaces, giving them until 30 September 2016 to vacate.

 The airfield still retains its history by the continued restoration projects running at the Biggin Hill Heritage Hangar.
-IntotheBlue experience days, a UK company within the airfield allows members of the public to fly alongside a Mk9 Spitfire in a 1950s Harvard.
-Projects like this hold a timely reminder to how important the airport was during the Second World War.
+IntotheBlue experience days, a UK company within the airfield, allows members of the public to fly alongside a Mk9 Spitfire in a 1950s Harvard.

 Airlines and destinations

 Commercial service to the airport has previously been rejected.
 An application by the airport to allow such flights around the time of the 2012 London Olympics was rejected by Bromley Council in March 2011.
 Under the terms of its lease, no scheduled or fare-paying passenger services are permitted to operate to or from the airport.
 Air Alderney announced it planned to launch charter services between the airport and Alderney.